benabed/clik/doc/_build/html/_sources/designchoices.txt

 Design choices
 ==============

 The idea was to build an interface so that people interested into testing their prefered cosmological model against the Planck likelihood will be able to do so in a relatively easy way.
 This is the reason why the library has **no user serviceable part**.
-You are playing around with the code, you are on your own!
+If you start playing around with the code, you are on your own!

 That being said, here are a few key ideas on the library.